mehedihasanit12/laravel-bookshop-ecommerce-project/README.md

 - Access the app at `http://127.0.0.1:8000/`
 - Use the admin dashboard for book & order management.

-## Contributing
-Pull requests are welcome.
-Please follow Laravel coding standards.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any queries, contact [your email] or open an issue in the repository.
+For any queries, contact [mehedihasanit242@gmail.com] or open an issue in the repository.